 A life-time ago, I learned this valuable lesson from my seasoned pole-vault coach.
-He taught me to learn from my failures - that they are essential tools to build our ultimate success.
+He taught me to learn from my mistakes - that failure is an essential tools to build our ultimate success.
 And unlike in triathlon or running, failure comes in spades in the pole vault.
 After all, the bar goes higher and higher until you fail to clear the bar- in most cases, even the eventual champion will FAIL on his or her last jump.
-It’s essential to learn from our failures- in the pole vault, failure came frequently.
+It’s essential to learn from our failures- in the pole vault, failure came all to frequently.
 It was easy to learn what I needed to do differently to have success.
-But by figuring out what I was doing wrong, I could learn what do to do right.
+By figuring out what I was doing wrong, I learned what do to do right.
 Thomas Edison is a great example of having this perspective when he said about the difficulties in perfecting the light bulb, “I haven’t failed, I’ve found 10,000 ways it won’t work.”

 With endurance sports, we have to learn from our setbacks as well.
 If we don’t take the time to analyze what went wrong, we miss the opportunity to improve.
 This sounds easy enough, but taking the time to write out the specifics of our failures can be a sobering process.
 Yet it allows us to better address our weakness and improve during the next event.
 Maybe it’s re assessing our nutrition or hydration strategy.
 Or it could be looking at our rest and taper leading up to our race.
-Or possibly we recognize a deficiency in developed a sufficient base which lead to injury.
+Or possibly we recognize a deficiency in our base training which lead to injury.
 Take the time to go through this process.
 Work with a coach (or an experienced veteran in your sport) who can give objective feedback and help you identify possible areas of improvement.